 Supervised small group interaction that includes problem solving and discussion sessions.
-Normal ratio of credit to contact hours is 1:2. (optional work sessions with no credit do not carry a course code).
+Normal ratio of credit to contact substantial change in course content, or hours is 1:2. (optional work sessions with no credit do not carry a course code).
 A teambased learning activity (TBL) is considered a tutorial.